-Beanstalk is a national charity that has been working with schools for almost 40 years to help raise literacy standards.
+Beanstalk is a national charity that has been working with schools for over 40 years to help raise literacy standards.

 You may know us by our former name Volunteer Reading Help – we’ve recently changed our name but we haven’t changed the quality of our service.

 If you have pupils who have fallen behind with their reading or lack reading confidence then we can offer cost-effective one-to-one reading support.

 We recruit, vet, train and support volunteers from your local community to become Beanstalk reading helpers in local primary schools.

 You can allocate three children to work with each Beanstalk reading volunteer.
 They will spend 30 minutes with each child, twice a week, reading, chatting and playing games.
 They focus on the child’s successes and build the child’s reading confidence using a range of general literacy resources provided by us.

 What's the impact of the service?

 Children are selected for a variety of reasons:

 They may have lack of support at home

 Their reading may be below the expected national curriculum level